 • tweezers;

-• a crank flashlight and radio; and
+• rechargeable battery flashlight and radio;

 • essentials for infants or seniors.